top of page

 Liwen is currently a Psychology PhD student in NUS.
 She is interested in exploring the nature of the human mind through child research, and she believes that a better understanding of children's world can help people to discover who they are.
 She would like to master more research skills and gain insights into child development in the Child Development Lab.

-Tan Su kee
+Tan Su Kee

 Graduate Student